Questioning social constructs

-The initial ambition was to use how we process information to shine a light and unpick unhelpful social constructs.
+I had an ambition to use how we process information to shine a light on and better understand social constructs.
 It tied in with my interest in the tricks our brain plays on us, and the potential of how these shape us.
 It evolved into using insights from neuroscience and psychology, underpinned with intuition, into an increasingly interdisciplinary practice.
 However, what it’s revealed are my own biases, and the ambition is to unpick these.

 I use traditional media and alter everyday or found objects, embedding them with human concerns.
 Whilst exploring these there is an implicit significance in evidence of the human touch.